gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 Some backends, including Bluetooth devices, don't provide accurate information about the actual latency.
 This information is important for some applications, notably for the [lip sync](https://en.wikipedia.org/wiki/Lip_sync) in video players.

 To workaround problems with such backends, the user can manually set the *latency offset* for a device port, which is zero by default.
-When a hardware source or sink is connected to a device port, the latency offset of the device port is added to the latency (device buffer size) reported by the source or sink.
+When a source or sink is connected to a device port, the latency offset of the device port is added to the latency (device buffer size) reported by the source or sink.

 ### ALSA challenges